Prospero

 The Dressing Room

 Character creation and identity management.
-Structured personalities, physical presence, multi-character orchestration, and the reason your characters still know who they are after a hundred messages.
+Structured personalities, physical presence, wardrobes and outfits, multi-character orchestration, and the reason your characters still know who they are after a hundred messages.

 Learn more →